-Pandemic Underscores U.S. Dependence On Overseas Factories For Medicines
+What Would It Take To Bring More Pharmaceutical Manufacturing Back To The U.S.?

 BARDA funding for research and development

-The government has tools to spur the development and manufacture of treatments and vaccines for COVID-19.
+The government has tools to spur the development and manufacturing of treatments and vaccines for COVID-19.

 In March, Congress appropriated $3.5 billion for the Biomedical Advanced Research and Development Authority as part of legislation to respond to COVID-19.
 BARDA is part of the Department of Health and Human Services, and it was created in 2006 to speed up the nation's response to bioterrorism, emerging diseases and nuclear threats.